liek51/civet/docs/civet_XML.md

 that each tool can specify the number of threads appropriate to its command(s).

-**IMPORTANT NOTE:** Civet currently only supports 'single node’ jobs.
+**IMPORTANT NOTE:** Civet currently only supports 'single node' jobs.
 With TORQUE, Civet will request `nodes=1:ppn=num_threads` for jobs submitted to execute this tool (where num_threads is the value of the `threads` attribute).
 Future version may allow multi-node requests (for